uynT03/odin-recipes/README.md

 # odin-recipes
 My first Github repo!

-A project of The Odin Project's course to learn HTML
+A project in The Odin Project's course to learn HTML